Best 3 Days in Copenhagen Itinerary for First Time Travel

 Morning

 After breakfast, make a short walk to Museum of Copenhagen.
 I found this museum fascinating.
 The exhibits are unique and creative.
 You learn much about Copenhagen from this museum.
-I recommend allowing 1 to 2 hours.

-Around 11am, head back to Frederiksholms Kanal area and stroll where you have not been already.
+Head back to Frederiksholms Kanal area and stroll where you have not been already.
 Again, it’s also a great place to dine outside for lunch, especially if the weather is nice.

 Copenhagen Tourist Tip